Graduate Certificate in Health Promotion

 Please note: This course is only available to Australian and New Zealand applicants.

 Admission criteria for Australian and New Zealand students

 A recognised bachelor degree or equivalent in a health-related background.
-You are also required to provide supplementary information with your application.

 Please refer to the following statements before applying for this course

 Other qualifications may also satisfy our English language admission criteria.
 Please view our English language requirements page to find out more.

 Fees for Australian and New Zealand students

 |2018||Domestic fee paying Domestic fee-paying - A domestic fee-paying place is a place at university which is not Commonwealth supported, that is, not subsidised by the Australian Government.
 Domestic fee paying students will be charged tuition fees and may be eligible for FEE-HELP assistance for all or part of those tuition fees.||$11,200*|

 * Based on a first-year full-time study load of 100 credits.
 100 credits are needed to graduate from this course.
 The total cost will depend on your course options (i.e. units selected and time taken to complete).

 Upon graduation you are eligible for membership of the Australian Health Promotion Association, the Public Health Association of Australia, and the International Union for Health Promotion and Education.